jake-87/blog/content/blog/on-zig.md

 #### Language server

 Zig currently does not have a "first class" language server.
-The "Zig Language Server", or ZLS, is unofficial; I have been told it is still quite nice though.
+The "Zig Language Server", or ZLS, is unofficial; I have been told it is still "fine enough" though.
 It does not have real compiler integration, so it is unfortunately limited in some ways.
-The creator of Zig apparently does not use a language server while programming, so I do slightly understand why it is not a priority, but I personally believe "features" like a good language server are quite essential to wider usage.
+The creator of Zig apparently does not use a language server while programming, so I do slightly understand why it is not a priority, but I personally believe tools like a good language server are quite essential to wider/popular usage.

 ### Debug mode